LsFaria04/Wood_Block_AI/README.md

 - **Objective:** The player must place all blocks on the grid in such a way that every square in a line or column are filled.
 The game is won when all the pieces are played.

-- **Scoring:** The player's score is determined by the time taken to complete the puzzle, lines/columns filled (n points per block) .
+- **Scoring:** The player's score is determined by the time taken to complete the puzzle, lines/columns filled, with n points awarded per block.
 Bonus points are awarded when several lines/columns are filled at the same time.

 ## Search Problem Formulation